shrutiraj25/shrutiraj25/README.md

 👀 I’m interested in Data Science and Machine Learning/AI

-🌱 Currently learning to apply Data Science and Machine Learning to solve problems
+🌱 Currently learning to apply Data Science to solve problems

 <!--